ooduola/bank_tech_test/README.md

 I'd like the a statement to give me a summary of my transactions.

 Spec
-- when a deposit is made a time date is created.
+-when a deposit is made a time date is created.